kubernetes/enhancements/keps/sig-apps/4368-support-managed-by-for-batch-jobs/README.md

 **Reasons for discarding/deferring**

-- Since the Job label is immutable, then the usability of the condition is limited, because the timestamp of the other fields will not bring extra debugging value.
+- Since the Job field is immutable, then the usability of the condition is limited, because the timestamp of the other fields will not bring extra debugging value.
 - Conceptually, we want to give full ownership of the Job object to the other job controller, objects mutated by two controllers could actually make debugging